netlify-templates/kpop-stack/README.md

 To run these tests in development, run `npm run e2e-test` which will start the dev server for the app as well as the Cypress client.

 To other example of Cypress tests specifically on Remix stacks, check out the `cypress` directory in the [Remix Grunge Stack example](https://github.com/remix-run/grunge-stack/tree/main/cypress).

+### Type Checking

+This project uses TypeScript.
+It's recommended to get TypeScript set up for your editor to get a really great in-editor experience with type checking and auto-complete.
+To run type checking across the whole project, run `npm run typecheck`.

 ### Linting